-- Properties split by domestic properties, communal blocks and 'other' properties; - Properties on the electrical inspection and testing programme; - Properties not on the electrical inspection and testing programme; - Communal Pproperties with a valid 'in date' EICR (in line with a 5 year reinspection period).
-This is the level of compliance expressed as a number and/or as a percentage; - Domestic Pproperties with a valid 'in date' EICR (in line with a 5 year5-year re-inspection period).
-This is the level of compliance expressed as a number and/or as a percentage;

-10.3 In addition, performance reporting may include (where necessary):

-• Written narrative on the current position, corrective action applied, and/or progress on follow-up works.
+- 10.2 Performance measures will be produced and provided at Corporate Leadership Team (CLT) and Cabinet as part of the reporting cycle, as required.
+As a minimum these measures will include reporting on: - Communal properties with a valid 'in date' EICR This is the level of compliance expressed as a number and/or as a percentage; - Domestic properties with a valid 'in date' EICR (in line with a 5-year reinspection period).
+This is the level of compliance expressed as a number and/or as a percentage; - 10.3 In addition, performance reporting may include (where necessary): - Written narrative on the current position, corrective action applied, and/or progress on follow-up works.